How to monitor MongoDB with OpenTelemetry

 What signals matter?

-The most important MongoDB related metrics to monitor are:
+The most critical MongoDB-related metrics to monitor are:

 Broken image

-• Operations and connections metrics: When there are performance issues in the application, it is necessary to rule out if the issue is stemming from the database layer.
-In this case, monitoring the connections and operations patterns become very critical.
-Metrics such as mongodb.cache.operations and mongodb.connection.count give insights into the connections’ operation and count.
+- Operations and connections metrics: When there are performance issues in the application, it is necessary to rule out if the problem stems from the database layer.
+In this case, monitoring the connections and operations patterns becomes very critical.
+Metrics such as mongodb.cache.operations and mongodb.connection.count gives insights into the connections’ operation and count.
 By monitoring the operations, you can draw a pattern and set thresholds and alerts for those thresholds.

 Broken image

-• Query Optimization: For a query, the MongoDB query optimizer chooses and caches the most efficient query plan given the available indexes.
-The evaluation of the most efficient query plan is based on the number of “work units” ( works ) performed by the query execution plan when the query planner evaluates candidate plans.
+- Query Optimization: For a query, the MongoDB query optimizer chooses and caches the most efficient query plan given the available indexes.
+The most efficient query plan is evaluated based on the number of “work units” ( works ) performed by the query execution plan when the query planner evaluates candidate plans.
 For instance, metrics such as mongodb.global_lock.time show the trends in lock time for query optimization.

 Broken image

 Before creating your configuration, you should have observIQ’s distribution of the OpenTelemetry Collector installed.
-For installation instructions and the latest version of the collector check our GitHub repo.
+For installation instructions and the collector's latest version, check our GitHub repo.

 Configuring the mongoDB receiver